Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-Figure~\ref{fig:3} shows the symmetric cumulant $sc_{n,m}\{4\}$ for $n,m=2,3$ and $2,4$ (top panels) and their isobar ratios (bottom panels) as a function of $N_{part}$.
-A negative correlation between $v_2$ and $v_3$, $sc_{2,3}\{4\}$, and a positive correlation between $v_2$ and $v_4$, $sc_{2,4}\{4\}$ are observed for all collisions modes studied and over full $N_{part}$ range.
-Any hydrodynamic response is expected to be canceled out by the ratios between two isobars.
-As can be seen in Fig.~\ref{fig:3} (c,d), the ratios directly represent the influence of the nuclear structures in $^{96}$Ru and $^{96}$Zr nuclei.
-For a difference in octupole deformation $\beta_3$, the value of $sc_{2,3}\{4\}$ is suppressed by 50\% in the central collisions, while the value of neutron skin thickness and nuclear radius are canceled out.
-The values of the $sc_{2,4}\{4\}$ ratios also reveal the complex dependence on the nuclear structure parameters.
-The quadrupole deformation $\beta_2$ enhances the $sc_{2,4}\{4\}$ in central collisions, while the octupole deformation $\beta_3$ affects it in an opposite direction.
-The skin thickness increases the $sc_{2,4}\{4\}$ in the peripheral collision, and the nuclear radius compensates the effect.
+Four-particle symmetric cumulants ${\rm sc}_{n,m}\{4\}$ quantify the lowest-order correlation between $v_n$ and $v_m$.
+Figure~\ref{fig:3} illustrates the symmetric cumulant ${\rm sc}_{n,m}\{4\}$ for the harmonic orders $n,m=2,3$ and $2,4$ (top panels), along with their corresponding isobar ratios (bottom panels) plotted as functions of $N_{\rm part}$.
+These results reveal distinct correlation patterns.
+Specifically, a consistently negative correlation between the flow coefficients $v_2$ and $v_3$, represented by ${\rm sc}_{2,3}\{4\}$, and a positive correlation between $v_2$ and $v_4$, denoted by ${\rm sc}_{2,4}\{4\}$ are observed across all collision modes studied and throughout the entire range of $N_{\rm part}$.
+Since hydrodynamic response effects are expected to be effectively canceled in the ratios between the two isobars, the observed differences can be attributed directly to variations in nuclear structure.
+As depicted in Fig.~\ref{fig:3} (c) and (d), these ratios explicitly reflect the influence of the nuclear structures in $^{96}$Ru and $^{96}$Zr nuclei.
+In particular, a difference in octupole deformation parameter $\beta_3$ leads to a suppression of approximately 50\% in the value of ${\rm sc}_{2,3}\{4\}$ in central collisions, while effects arising from neutron skin thickness and nuclear radius are effectively negated.
+Furthermore, the ratios of ${\rm sc}_{2,4}\{4\}$ exhibit a more complex dependence on nuclear structure parameters: the quadrupole deformation $\beta_2$ enhances the ${\rm sc}_{2,4}\{4\}$ in central collisions, whereas the octupole deformation $\beta_3$ induces an opposing effect.
+Additionally, an increase in neutron skin thickness elevates ${\rm sc}_{2,4}\{4\}$ in peripheral collisions, with the nuclear radius exerting a compensatory influence.